Recycling collection (yellow lid)

 Council can also provide recycling posters/brochures for unit blocks upon request.
 Phone Customer Service on 9391 7000 for more information.

 What can we recycle?

 Most of your household packaging is recyclable.
-Find out what can go into your bin here:
+This includes packaging made from:

 We need your help to make sure all items in your bin are acceptable for recycling.
 Here is what you need to do:

 - Make sure all bottles, jars and tubs are empty of food and liquid before placing them in your bin.
-Give them a quick rinse if you can.
+You can give them quick rinse, but it is not essential.

 - Paper bags - remove the handles if they are not made of paper.
 For example, handles made from ribbon or twine.

 - Remove any plastic wrap from newspapers before placing them in your bin.